fasilfaz/test-weatherApp/README.md

 - Ensure .env is in .gitignore.
 - Maintain modularity and separation of concerns as you scale.

----

-## New README.md

-Below is a new README template tailored to your current structure, best practices, and your rules.
-You can copy and use this as your new README.md.

----

 ```markdown
 # Weather Application